dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/index.md

 Although refresh tokens can't be secured in Blazor WebAssembly apps, they can be used if you implement them with appropriate security strategies.

-For standalone Blazor WebAssembly apps in ASP.NET Core 6.0 or later, we recommend using:
+For standalone Blazor WebAssembly apps in ASP.NET Core in .NET 6 or later, we recommend using:

 * The [OAuth 2.0 Authorization Code flow (Code) with Proof Key for Code Exchange (PKCE)](https://oauth.net/2/pkce/).
 * A refresh token that has a short expiration.